dustinpfister/blog_posts/_posts/threejs-box-helper.md

 ## 1 - The Box helper in threejs and what to know first

-This is a post on just using a box helper in threejs to gain a scene as to what is going on with an area in threejs that is a mesh object, group, or anything that that is based off of object3d really.
 The Box helper is one of several helper classes in threejs that help to gain a better visual understanding of the situation that is going on with a scene.
-I trust that you have at least a little basic understanding of how to get started with three.js and javaScript in general, if not this post might still prove to be a little to advanced for now.
-I will not be going over the very basic of threejs here, but in this section I will be going over some things that you should understand at this point.
+Speaking of threejs, this is not in any way a getting started type post on threejs, or any additional skills that are requires to work with threejs and client side web development in general.
+I trust that you have at least a little basic understanding of how to get started with three.js, and the javaScript programing language, if not this post might still prove to be a little to advanced for now.
+I will not be going over the very basics of threejs here, but in this section I will be going over some things that you should understand at this point before continuing to read the other sections of this post.

 ### 1.1 - There are many other useful helpers in threejs use them